nygard/PatchAC2Data/README.md

                                                leading 0x) with the image in <filename>

 I also have an archive of all the extracted images, so that you can find the image you want to replace.
-You can download this archive at <http://stevenygard.com/download/ac2/ac2-images-2012-12-27.zip>
+You can download this archive at <http://stevenygard.com/download/ac2/ac2-images-2013-01-23.zip>.
+This is big, over 5 gigabytes!

 Contact
 -------